 The department carries out research in the field of application of computer simulations inspired by natural processes, which represent the transition from static to adaptable structures.
 Research focuses on integrated tools for generative design, innovative construction systems, wood and glass as construction materials, smart materials, automation, robotisation and 3D printing (studioflorian.com).
 The aim is an optimised architecture that is characterised by material savings, production and construction of environmentally sustainable buildings.
 Teachers and doctoral students present their results at internationally recognised conferences - at eCAADe (EU) on a regular basis and occasionally also, on a more limited basis due to higher financial demands, at CAADRIA (Asia), ACADIA (North America).
 These conferences of outstanding scientific quality are included in the Clarivate Conference Proceedings Citation Index, also known as Web of Science.
-Architectural work of some teachers and the presentation of students' works at exhibitions outside of the FA are also part of the department's artistic activities a: Thákurova 9, Praha 6; t: +420 224 356 484; w: www.fa.cvut.cz/en/faculty/organisational-structure/institutes/30-department-of-building-theory prof. lng. arch.
-Michal Kohout e: michal.kohout@fa.cvut.cz prof. Ing. arch.
-Irena Šestáková
+Architectural work of some teachers and the presentation of students' works at exhibitions outside of the FA are also part of the department's artistic activities.

-There are no specialised subjects and lifelong learning organized directly by the department.
+There are no specialised lifelong learning courses in English organized directly by the department.